vectordotdev/vector/README.md

 [many other benefits][use_cases].

 Built in [Rust][rust], Vector places high-value on [performance], [correctness], and [operator friendliness][administration].
-It compiles to a single static binary that is designed to be [deployed][deployment] across your entire infrastructure, serving both as a light-weight [agent] and a highly efficient [service], making it easy to get data from A to B.
+It compiles to a single static binary and is designed to be [deployed][deployment] across your entire infrastructure, serving both as a light-weight [agent] and a highly efficient [service], making it the single tool you need to get data from A to B.

 ---